jwplayer/jwplatform-docs/docs/analytics-api/metrics-and-dimensions.md

   </tr>
 </table>

-<sup>* This premium dimension requires a JW Player Enterprise or Developer license.</sup>
+<sup>* This premium dimension requires a JW Player Enterprise or Developer license.<br/> 1 This is the same as a recommendations playlist.</sup>

 <a name="date-time"></a>